 Elon offers many opportunities to participate in student media and organizations, including the Pendulum student newspaper and Pendulum Online, Elon Student Television, WSOE-FM radio station, the Phi Psi Cli university yearbook, the Cinelon student cinema group, and the Live Oak Communications student-run agency.

 To get involved right at the start, first-year students can participate in FreshTV, which exposes them in a hands-on way to the wide range of student media opportunities.
-Later, students can choose to participate in the school’s Elon in LA program, a nine-week summer experience in which students take a course and work 30+ hours a week in an internship related to the entertainment industry.
+Later, students can choose to participate in the Elon in LA or Elon in NYC programs, nine-week summer experiences in which students take a course and work 30+ hours a week in an internship related to the entertainment industry.

 Students with high academic achievement and media experiences in high school may be selected for the university’s Communications Fellows program.
 Fellows enjoy exclusive first year experiences, plus scholarship assistance and a study abroad grant.
 Visit the Elon Fellows programs Web site for more information.

 More than two-thirds of Elon students participate in study abroad by the time they graduate – one of the highest percentages in the nation.
-Communications professors regularly lead study abroad courses to Europe, Asia and Australia; teach in Elon’s China program; and have led the university’s Costa Rica and London programs.
+Communications professors regularly lead study abroad courses to Europe, Asia and Australia, and have led the university’s Costa Rica and London programs.